Identity Politics is a Revenge-Driven Tragedy That Will Make the Whole World Blind

 Leftism ignores all of that and works to drive nails into the wounds of racial resentment in order to make the resentment worse.
 The goals of leftism are chaos, destruction, and finally totalitarianism.
 Leftism never builds up—it only destroys.
 Some of the most critical elements of human life that are missing from Leftism are love, humor, beauty, humility, gentleness, integrity, and respect.

-But let’s review the history of resentment and pain.
+Let’s review the history of resentment and pain.
 It’s not as simple as it may seem.

 Here’s a challenge: pick up almost any history book that has true scholarly accuracy and start reading.
 I think it’s quite reasonable to say that history is a book in which virtually every page is drenched with suffering and blood.